Spirit tablet: General usage

+The ancestral tablet is viewed as representing the ancestor or containing the ancestor's soul.

 In their most simple form the spirit tablets can simply be a piece of red paper with the words written vertically (in mainland China and in Hong Kong).
 More complex forms exist; these could be full, small shrines made of tile, wood, metal or other material; statues and attendants with text; small posters with incense places; and so on.
 A common form of the tablet for Tudigong (as seen in Guangdong, China), for example, consists of a baked tile which has the core text of the tablet 門口土地財神, flanked by two additional couplets reading 戶納千祥， 門迎百福 (户纳千祥， 门迎百福)) meaning something close to "May my household welcome a great deal of auspiciousness, may my doors welcome hundreds of blessings".

 In Taoism, spirit tablets are often used for ancestors.
 Sometimes spirit tablets are found before or below statues of deities, which represent the enclosed spirit of the deity.